 - In My Little Pony: Friendship Is Magic:

-- Discord's Break Them by Talking to Pinkie Pie in the Season 2 premiere convinces her that the laughs she causes to her friends are always from mocking at her instead having genuine fun with her.
+- Discord's Break Them by Talking to Pinkie Pie in the Season 2 premiere convinces her that when she makes her friends laugh they are actually mocking her instead of having genuine fun with her.
 The scene features one of these to drive the point home, complete with mocking laughter as Pinkie trips and lands in the mud.

 - In "Lesson Zero", Twilight Sparkle freaks out when she worries about being late sending in a friendship report.
 She has an Imagine Spot where she's sent back all the way to Magic Kindergarten, and all the little ponies are laughing at her.
 Later, Twilight hears some giggling little ponies at play in the park, and imagines that they're laughing at her.